randsleadershipslack/documents-and-resources/howtorands.md

 ### Nuance and Errata

-**I am an introvert** and that means that I need time away from the humans because humans are exhausting for me.
+**I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
+Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
 Do not confuse my quiet with lack of engagement.

 **When the 1:1 feels over, and there is remaining time** I always have a couple of meaty topics to discuss.
 This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
 It might feel like we’re shooting the shit, but we’re doing real work.